trebeljahr/trebeljahr.com/_booknotes/immune.md

 ### Chapter 25 - The Weird and Special Immune System of Your Gut

-> Your gut immune system really is a peacekeeping force.
+> Your gut immune system  is a peacekeeping force.

 #### Chapter Summary:
 Commensal bacteria live in the gut and break down parts of food we can't digest and in return get a pretty comfy place to live.
 Epithelial cells connect to each other, bonding closely to prevent anything from getting inside, but still sometimes commensal bacteria do enter all this way through the deadly layer of mucus filled with deadly proteins, defensins and antibodies, and then try to get past the Epithelial cells as well.
 After the epithelium comes the Lamina Propria which hosts slightly different versions of B Cells, Dendritic cells and macrophages.
 All a bit more tuned down and adapted to not cause inflammation too easily.